 "Independent Student"...Even if you are not receiving support from home, you must meet certain federally established criteria to be considered "independent" for aid purposes.
-You must be self-supporting, not dependent on others to meet your basic living expenses.
+If you do not meet these criteria, you will have to provide parental information on the financial aid application.